hydro-informatics/hydro-informatics.github.io/_sources/get-started/install-telemac.md

 If the *ParaVis* module continuously crashes in SALOME-HYDRO, consider to install the latest version of [*SALOME*](../get-started/install-openfoam.html#salome) (e.g., as described with the installation of *OpenFOAM*).
 ```

-Alternatively, ParaView is freely available on the [developer's website](https://www.paraview.org/download/) and the latest stable release can be installed on *Debian Linux*, through the *Terminal*:
+Alternatively, ParaView is freely available on the [developer's website](https://www.paraview.org/download/) and the latest stable release can be installed on *Debian Linux*, through the Terminal:

 ```
 sudo apt install paraview
 ```

-In this case, to run ParaView tap `paraview` in *Terminal*.
+In this case, to run ParaView tap `paraview` in Terminal.
 If you are using a virtual machine, start ParaView with the `--mesa-llvm` flag (i.e., `paraview --mesa-llvm`).
 To enable *MED* file handling, *MED* coupling is necessary, which requires to follow the installation instructions on [docs.salome-platform.org](https://docs.salome-platform.org/7/dev/MEDCoupling/install.html).

 ### Start SALOME-HYDRO

-To start SALOME-HYDRO, open *Terminal* and tap:
+To start SALOME-HYDRO, open Terminal and tap:

 ```
 /home/salome-hydro/appli_V1_1_univ/salome